haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
+# From BPRE0, 16071D
-msgbox.yesno <1650F1>
+msgbox.yesno <172E77>
 {
-Do you know about the machine
+Do you want the DOME FOSSIL?
-BERRY BLENDER?
 }
 ```
 Notes: